z0890142/git-llm-tool/README.md

 **"No commits found in range"**
 - Make sure you have commits in the specified range
 - Check git log: `git log --oneline`

+**"Ollama not available, using main LLM for chunks"**
+- Make sure Ollama is installed and running: `ollama serve`
+- Check Ollama is accessible: `curl http://localhost:11434/api/version`
+- Verify the model is pulled: `ollama list`
+- Pull the model if needed: `ollama pull llama3:8b`

+**"Processing is slower than expected"**
+- For large diffs, enable hybrid mode with Ollama for faster chunk processing
+- Check your `chunking_threshold` setting - lower values use chunking sooner
+- Use `--verbose` to see processing details and bottlenecks

+**"Chunk processing failed"**
+- If using Ollama, ensure sufficient system resources (RAM)
+- Try a smaller model like `llama3:8b` instead of larger models
+- Check Ollama logs: `ollama logs`

 ## License